Kensington: Administration

-Kensington is administered within the Royal Borough of Kensington and Chelsea, and lies within the Kensington parliamentary constituency.
+Kensington is administered within the Royal Borough of Kensington and Chelsea, and lies within the Kensington and Bayswater parliamentary constituency.

 Media sector

 The head office of newspaper group DMGT is located in Northcliffe House off Kensington High Street in part of the large Barkers department store building.
 In addition to housing the offices for the DMGT newspapers Daily Mail, Mail on Sunday and Metro, Northcliffe House also accommodates the offices of the newspapers owned by Evgeny Lebedev: The Independent, The Independent on Sunday, and the Evening Standard.
 The i newspaper, sold to Johnston Press in 2016, is still produced from offices in Northcliffe House.
 Most of these titles were for many decades produced and printed in Fleet Street in the City of London.

 The building also houses Lebedev's TV channel London Live, with its news studio situated in part of the former department store, using St Mary Abbots church and Kensington Church Street as live backdrop.